Container Based Virtualization

 Before we address how containers facilitate virtualization, let’s address the basics.
 In the past, we could solely run one application per server.
 However, the open-systems world of Windows and Linux didn’t have the technologies to safely and securely run multiple applications on the same server.

-So, every time we needed a new application, we would buy a new server.
+So, whenever we needed a new application, we would buy a new server.
 We had the virtual machine (VM) to solve the waste of resources.
 With the VM, we had a technology that permitted us to safely and securely run applications on a single server.
 Unfortunately, the VM model also has additional challenges.

 Migrating VMs

 For example, VMs are slow to boot, and portability isn’t great — migrating and moving VM workloads between hypervisors and cloud platforms is more complicated than it needs to be.
-All of which drove the need for a new technology of containers with container virtualization.
+All of these factors drove the need for new container technology with container virtualization.

 How do containers facilitate virtualization?
-So, we needed a lightweight tool without losing the scalability and agility benefits of the VM-based application approach.
-The lightweight tool is container-based virtualization, and Docker acts at the forefront.
-The container offers a similar capability to that of object-oriented programming.
-They let you build composable modular building blocks, making it easier to design distributed systems.
+We needed a lightweight tool without losing the scalability and agility benefits of the VM-based application approach.
+The lightweight tool is container-based virtualization, and Docker is at the forefront.
+The container offers a similar capability to object-oriented programming.
+It lets you build composable modular building blocks, making it easier to design distributed systems.

-1st Lab Guide on Container Networking
+Container Networking

 In the following example, we have one Docker host.
 We can list the available networks for these Docker hosts with the command docker network ls.
 These are not WAN or VPN networks; they are only Docker networks.